 It examines the covariances/correlations between variables.

-The simplified format of these 2 functions are :
+The simplified format of these two functions are :

 Arguments for prcomp()

-a. x: a numeric matrix or data frame.
+- x: A numeric matrix or data frame.

-b. scale: It is a logical value.
-It indicates whether the variables should be scaled to have unit variance.
-It will take place before the analysis takes place.
+- scale: It is a logical value.
+It indicates whether the variables should be scaled to have unit variance and will take place before the analysis takes place.

 Arguments for princomp()

-a. x: a numeric matrix or data frame.
+- x: A numeric matrix or data frame.

-b. cor: a logical value.
-If TRUE, then data will be centered and also scaled before the analysis.
+- cor: A logical value.
+If TRUE, then data will be centred and also scaled before the analysis.

-c. scores: a logical value.
+- scores: A logical value.
 If TRUE, then coordinates on each principal component are calculated.

 Exploratory Factor Analysis or simply Factor Analysis is a technique used for the identification of the latent relational structure.
-Using this technique, the variance of a large number of can be explained with the help of fewer variables.
-EFA can be overviewed through a visualization as follows –
+Using this technique, the variance of a large number can be explained with the help of fewer variables.

 Assume an instance of a demographics based survey.
 Suppose that there is a survey about the number of dropouts in academic institutions.
-It is observed that the number of dropouts are much greater at higher levels of institutions.
-That is, the number of high school dropouts are much higher than junior school ones.
-Similarly, the number of dropouts in college are much higher than high school.
+It is observed that the number of dropouts is much greater at higher levels of institutions.
+That is, the number of high school dropouts is much higher than in junior school.
+Similarly, the number of dropouts in college is much higher than in high school.
 In this case, the driving factor behind the number of dropouts is the increase in academic difficulty.
 But besides this, there can be many other factors like financial background, localities with higher pupil-teacher ratio and even gender in the most remote parts.
-Since, there are multiple factors that contribute towards the dropout rate, we have to define variables in a structured and a defined manner.
+Since there are multiple factors that contribute towards the dropout rate, we have to define variables in a structured and a defined manner.
 The main principle of factor analysis is the categorization of weights based on the influence that the category has.

-Now, let us take a practical example of factor analysis.
-We will use the BFI dataset that comprises of personality items.
+Now, let us take a practical example of factor analysis in R. We will use the BFI dataset that comprises of personality items.
 There are about 2800 data points with five main factors – A (Agreeableness), C (Conscientiousness), E (Extraversion), N (Neuroticism), O (Openness).
 We will implement factor analysis to assess the association of the variables with each factor.

 library(psych) #Author DataFlair dataset_bfi = bfi #Loading the Dataset dataset_bfi = dataset_bfi[complete.cases(dataset_bfi),] #Removing the rows with Missing Values cor_mat <- cor(dataset_bfi) #Creating Correlation Matrix FactorLoading <- fa(r = cor_mat, nfactors = 6) FactorLoading